fayam1/-Sudan-Conflict-Geospatial-Analysis-and-Humanitarian-Support-Initiative-/README.md

 - Analyze the spatial distribution and size of suspected battlefields from armed clash incidents

--Identify the most affected states by explosive hazards and armed clashes
+- Identify the most affected states by explosive hazards and armed clashes

 - Categorize types of explosive hazards and their prevalence